teodoran/stck/README.md

 Installation
 ------------

-A very limited choice of prebuilt binaries can be found in the /binaries folder.
-If you can't find a binary that works for you, you'll need a F# compiler (fsharpc/fshapri) to compile the STCK interpreter.
+You'll need a F# compiler (fsharpc/fshapri) to compile the STCK interpreter.
 [This guide](http://fsharp.org/use/linux/) is usefull if you're using Linux.
 When the compiler is installed, navigate to the folder containing `stck.fs` and run:

     fsharpc stck.fs && ./stck.exe ./samples/euler-one.stck